 In the footsteps of the Beatles

 What we did instead was to follow the thread of a more recent development in Liverpool’s long history, that of music.
 Even though Liverpool is home to many musicians and has for decades had a lively music scene most people would associate Liverpool with the Beatles.
 In my opinion they are the single most important band in the formation of modern popular music.

 We were considering joining a guided bus tour but the hotel advised us to go for another option.
-For a little more than the cost of the bus, we had a taxi on our own, with a very knowledgeable taxi driver, and an opportunity to spend more or less time at the various stops than following a slow-moving bus-loaded crowd.
+For a little more than the cost of the bus, we had a taxi on our own, with a very knowledgeable taxi driver.
+We had an opportunity to spend more or less time at the various stops than by following a slow-moving bus-loaded crowd.

-We were given a fabulous guided taxi tour to the childhood homes of the four pop stars of the 1960’s, to the Strawberry Field, Penny Lane, Eleanor Rigby’s gravestone and so on.
+This was a fabulous guided taxi tour to the childhood homes of the four pop stars of the 1960’s.
+We went on to see the Strawberry Field, Penny Lane, Eleanor Rigby’s gravestone and so on.
 It was very interesting indeed.
 At the end the driver let us off near….

-This stadium, featuring the most famous stand of all in the world of sports, the Kop, is a must on anyone’s Liverpool itinerary.
+This stadium features the most famous stand of all in the world of sports, the Kop.
+Anfield is a must on anyone’s Liverpool itinerary.
 Including our.

 The glory of Liverpool FC is definitely there to look and feel.
-The museum inside and the guided tour was very interesting, showing us all what a magnificent past this club has had, and hopefully will have in the years to come.
-Having said that, we were to become quite content watching them lose the match the following day in Manchester…
+The museum inside and the guided tour was very interesting.
+We learned about what magnificent past this club has had, and hopefully will have in the years to come.
+Having said that, we would become quite content watching them lose the match the following day in Manchester…